 Here are the materials of our second edition of the Planetary Health Academy (winter term 2020/21).
-The third lecture series can be found here and the first round (soon with an English translation) here.
 We provide all videos to everybody interested for free.

 Our work relies on donations.
 Your donation makes a difference and we appreciate your support.
 It helps us educate, advocate and inspire change for healthy people on a healthy planet.
 If you would like to support us financially, you can donate here – we would really appreciate your help!

 We provide additional materials to each lecture of the second cycle, which you can use on your own or in discussion groups for reflection of our topics.
 Find local discussion groups here or drop us an email at email@example.com if you are interested in getting into contact with people in your region.